prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 The command line is interpreted as a sequence of blank-separated words.
 BLANK means in general SPACES and TABS, this depends on the used shell.

 Each word is interpreted as option (if stating with a minus sign '-') or as parameter else.
-If the user want that a parameter contains blanks he have to enclose it with single or double quotes: 'one word' or "one word".
+If a parameter contains one or more blanks, enclose it with single or double quotes: 'one word' or "one word".
+Windows supports only the double quotes.
 This removes also the special meaning of certain characters or words to the shell.

 Certain characters with special meaning are also different in the different shells.
 Characters like semicolon (';'), exclamation point ('!'), dollar sign ('$'), percent sign ('%'), number sign ('#'), less sign ('<'), greater sign ('>') and the quotes have very often a special meaning to the shell.